Uniform distribution in nilmanifolds along functions from a Hardy field: Preliminaries

 \begin{Definition}[Pseudo-horizontal characters] Let $G$ be a nilpotent Lie group and $\Gamma$ a uniform and discrete subgroup of $G$.
 A \define{pseudo-horizontal character of $(G,\Gamma)$} is any continuous map $\eta\colon X\to\C\setminus\{0\}$ satisfying

 \end{Definition}

 Note that if $G$ is connected then pseudo-horizontal characters are the same as horizontal characters.
 Also, pseudo-horizontal characters descend to the maximal factor torus, where they generated a dense algebra, provided that $G/\Gamma$ is connected.
+Indeed, if $G/\Gamma$ is connected then $G^\circ$ acts transitively on $G/\Gamma$ and hence $G^\circ/[G^\circ,G^\circ]$ acts transitively on the maximal factor torus.
+This implies that the maximal factor torus is isomorphic to the compact abelian group $G^\circ/[G^\circ,G^\circ] (\Gamma\cap G^\circ)$ and the pseudo-horizontal characters descend to the group characters of this group.